-Janine Shimomura is the strategic communications manager at the ACLU California Action in Sacramento, where she oversees communications strategy for the organization’s legislative priorities and statewide advocacy.
+Janine Shimomura is the strategic communications manager at ACLU California Action, where she drives communications strategy for legislative priorities and statewide advocacy.

 Before her work in the Newsom Administration, she served the Brown Administration as special assistant for communications at the California State Transportation Agency, helping oversee public affairs at eight state departments and working on the successful passage of the largest transportation revenue increase in California in more than 25 years.
 She also served as a research and press aide to then Attorney General Kamala D. Harris.